-NRC staff shall:
+NRC staff:

-- Plan to visit the facility during each significant phase of the decommissioning (i.e., characterization, cleanup, final status survey).
+- Should plan to visit the facility during each significant phase of the decommissioning (i.e., characterization, cleanup, final status survey).
 The number of inspections and surveys will be determined by the Inspection staff and project manager.
 The facility type and need for survey will be considered.
 This visit may be coordinated with a scheduled inspection of the facility by qualified inspectors.
-See Section 15.3 for a discussion of inspections of facilities undergoing decommissioning. - Maintain contact with other interested parties, such as other regulatory authorities and members of the public, and make every effort to keep these individuals or groups informed of the progress of the decommissioning. - Ensure that all documents relating to the decommissioning are entered into ADAMS. - As appropriate, coordinate the review and approval of modifications to the DP with any other groups exercising regulatory authority at the facility.
+See Section 15.3 for a discussion of inspections of facilities undergoing decommissioning. - Should maintain contact with other interested parties, such as other regulatory authorities and members of the public, and make every effort to keep these individuals or groups informed of the progress of the decommissioning. - Will ensure that all documents relating to the decommissioning are entered into ADAMS. - As appropriate, should coordinate the review and approval of modifications to the DP with any other groups exercising regulatory authority at the facility.

-Upon receipt of the FSSR from the licensee, NRC staff shall:
+Upon receipt of the FSSR from the licensee, NRC staff should:

-- Perform an "acceptance" or "completeness" review of the FSSR, if necessary, to determine whether it contains sufficient type and quality of information to begin the in-depth technical review of the FSSR. - Inform the licensee of the results of the acceptance review.
-If the FSSR is not acceptable, inform the licensee of the deficiencies. - If the acceptance review indicates that the FSSR is acceptable, perform the technical review of the FSSR in accordance with Section 15.4.4 of this volume and Volume 2. - If the technical review indicates that the FSSR is unacceptable, inform the licensee of the deficiencies.
+- Perform an "acceptance" or "completeness" review of the FSSR, if necessary, to determine whether it contains sufficient type and quality of information to begin the indepth technical review of the FSSR. - Inform the licensee of the results of the acceptance review.
+If the FSSR is not acceptable, inform the licensee of the deficiencies. - If the acceptance review indicates that the FSSR is acceptable, perform the technical review of the FSSR in accordance with Section 15.4.4 of this volume and with Volume 2 of this NUREG. - If the technical review indicates that the FSSR is unacceptable, inform the licensee of the deficiencies.
 Coordinate the resolution of the deficiencies with the licensee and any other appropriate organizations exercising regulatory authority at the facility.